 L. Gatto - Cohomologies on grassmannians via derivations on exterior algebras.

 Let G(k,n) be the complex grassmannian variety parameterizing k-planes in Cn.
 Its integral singular cohomology ring H*(G(k,n)) has been widely investigated along the last two centuries.
 Furthermore, some geometrically relevant “deformations” of it have been defined and studied in the last few decades.
 In his celebrated paper “The Verlinde Algebra and the cohomology of Grassmannians”, E. Witten introduced and begun the study of the quantum cohomology ring of G(k,n), which is a suitable quantum deformation of H*(G(k,n)).
 The T-equivariant cohomology of G(k,n), instead, is the deformation one considers when the grassmannian comes equipped with a certain action of a torus T: it has been extensively studied in an important work by Knutson and Tao via the beautiful combinatorics of puzzles.

 The aim of the lecture will be to show that all these different kind of cohomology theories living on grassmannians can be treated in a unified way within a new, more general and more powerful formalism (in spite of being very elementary) regarding derivations of the exterior algebra of a free module over a commutative Z-algebra.
 Such a description is also related with some recent important work by D. Laksov and A. Thorup, which will be briefly discussed.

-of coverings and the fundamental group in the category
+S. Igonin - Analogues of coverings and the fundamental group in the category of PDEs.

 This algebra is somewhat analogous to the fundamental group in topology and is responsible for Lax pairs and Backlund transformations in soliton theory.